Brigabus/swe-BookKeeper/readme.txt

 INSTALLATION INSTRUCTIONS:

 Option A:
-> Download the jar file from the releases section.
+> Download the BookKeeper-Standalone.zip file from the releases section.
-> Place the jar file in a folder on your PC
+> Extract the included folder somewhere on your PC
-> Run the jar file
+> Run the run.bat file (Or start the jar file using 'java -jar SWE-BookKeeper.jar')
 	>The jar file should create any additional files it needs to run upon execution

 OPTION B: